Lemon Curd Filled Doughnut Holes

-If I don’t feel like making my Ricotta Doughnuts, I use a great recipe for Vermont Doughnut Holes that I got from my favorite flour’s website years ago.
+If I don’t feel like making my ricotta doughnuts, I go for classic doughnut holes.
 I don’t love working with yeast, so any way around it, is awesome.
-I found this basic doughnut holes recipe years ago and I use it quite often, I just like to change up the flavors.
+I have this basic doughnut holes recipe that I’ve been using for years and I just like to change up the flavors, like fill them with jam or custard.
+Or like these lemon doughnuts or also, my pumpkin donut holes.

-**For the ease of making this treat, I used store-bought lemon curd that you can find in a jam/jelly isle of the store.
-If you would prefer to use homemade lemon curd, my friend has a great recipe for that.
-I’ve used this recipe before and love it.**
+For the ease of making this treat, I used store-bought lemon curd that you can find in a jam/jelly isle of the store.
+If you would prefer to use homemade lemon curd, go for it!

 Lemon Curd Filled Doughnut Holes